 The center intends to focus on mitigating risks as well as facilitating the realization of the vast gains to organizations, society and individuals by acting proactively.
 It will provide an opportunity for members not only to avoid future pitfalls, but also to gain a competitive edge by learning to use Al in a sustainable way.

-Elaine is co-founder to the AI Sustainability Center.
+Elaine is founder of the AI Sustainability Center.
 She is an expert in the technology sector and effects of digitalization, as well as the global sustainability and development arena, where she has had leading positions and roles, including Chief Sustainability & Public Affairs Officer at Ericsson.
 Today she is also a Board member of SWECO AB and the Whitaker Peace and Development Initiative.Full bio

 Our vision is a new and just approach to AI that considers both positive and negative impacts on people and society, as well as commercial benefits or efficiency gains.
 We call it Sustainable AI.